scionproto/scion/doc/EPIC.md

 Network operators should be able to clearly define which kind of traffic (SCION, EPIC-HP, COLIBRI, and other protocols) they want to allow.
-Therefore, for each AS and every interface pair, an AS needs to be configurable to allow only certain types of traffic.
+Therefore, for each AS and every interface pair, it should be configurable to allow only certain types of traffic.
 The path type filtering between two interfaces can be different depending on the direction of the traffic.
 We might for example only